-- 3.1 Under s 318(4) the Board may require the Respondent "to pay the costs and expenses of, and incidental to, the inquiry by the Board." - 3.2 The Respondent has provided information as to his financial position although this was a mixture of company liabilities and personal liabilities.
-Nevertheless this has been taken into consideration. - 3.3 The Respondent defended the hearing and the findings of the Board are such that a contribution to the costs of its inquiry is appropriate.
+- 3.1 Under s 318(4) the Board may require the Respondent "to pay the costs and expenses of, and incidental to, the inquiry by the Board." - 3.2 The Respondent defended the hearing and the findings of the Board are such that a contribution to the costs of its inquiry is appropriate.
 The High Court has held that 50% of total reasonable costs should be taken as a starting point in disciplinary proceedings and that the percentage can then be adjusted up or down having regard to the particular circumstances of each case.
-The judgement in Cooray v The Preliminary Proceedings Committee 2 included the following:
+The judgement in Cooray v The Preliminary Proceedings Committee2 included the following: